Alabama Faces Severe Weather Today, Possible Snow Flurries Friday - NewsBreak

 Up-To-The-Minute Severe Weather Updates for West, Central Alabama

 Townsquare Media Tuscaloosa is providing real-time severe weather updates for West and Central Alabama.
 Be sure to save this page, so you can check back often for the latest information.
 Current Weather Information.
-ALERT > Here are the details on the “TORNADO WARNING” that has been issued by the National...

-Expert says deadly Alabama tornado may signal start of bad tornado year

-A La Nina weather pattern, warm moist air coming from an unusually toasty Gulf of Mexico, likely juiced by climate change, and a decades long eastward shift of tornadoes came together to create the unusually early and deadly storm system that hit Alabama Thursday, meteorologists said.
-And it may be...
+A Tornado Watch has been issued by the National Weather Service in Birmingham until 1 p.m. for...

 WAAY-TV